-Foraminal herniations can be focal or broad based and many are also classifiable as other types of herniations, including paramedian bulges.
+Foraminal herniations can be focal or diffuse and many are also classifiable as other types of herniations, including paramedian bulges.

-It should be noted that many patients who have been misdiagnosed and are actually suffering from ischemic back pain will typically respond well to knowledge therapy.
+It should be noted that many patients who have been misdiagnosed and are actually suffering from ischemic back pain will typically respond well to the alternative treatment path offered by knowledge therapy.

 In the case of true objective weakness or numbness and associated muscular dysfunction, the chances for an actual compressive neuropathy rise.
 However, this is a rule with possible exceptions.
 Remember to consider all possible explanations for your symptoms, particularly if they do not correlate precisely to the clinical expectations of the diagnosis.